DaNStanK/s_academy/README.md

 # s_academy
-My whole work while beeing in the academy for fullstack JS developer
+My whole work while learning at the academy for fullstack JS developer